 NetBeans, by Apache, provides a powerful code editing tool designed for HTML5 and a variety of other languages.
 The free NetBeans tool features templates, highlighting features, wizards, and other HTML editing tools.
 The program is available for Mac, Windows, Linux, and BSD.

 Bluefish is an advanced code editing tool designed for experienced programmers and web developers.
 The free program offers HTML editing features, but it also works with XHTML, CSS, and a wide range of other coding languages.
 Bluefish offers project management tools, auto-complete, automatic tag-sourcing, and more.

-Eclipse IDE, or Integrated Development Environment, is a free text editor and development resource for programmers.
+Eclipse IDE is a free integrated development environment with text editing capability for programmers.
 The program provides a whole host of useful features, such as cloud storage, modeling tools, and GUI builders.
 Eclipse users can browse through dozens of packages and customize the editor to fit their needs.

 BlueGriffon is a user-friendly and advanced HTML editor with lots of features.
-BlueGriffon shares its rendering engine with Firefox, and traces its roots all the way back to NetScape.
-Due to its functionality, BlueGriffon is one of the best free WYSIWYG HTML editors available today.
+BlueGriffon shares its rendering engine with Firefox and traces its roots all the way back to Netscape.
+Due to its high functionality and the WYSIWYG wizardry it makes possible, BlueGriffon is the best HTML editor of its kind available today.

 Light Table is a free, high-tech code editing tool available for multiple platforms.
 It’s packed with features including live feedback, easy debugging, and unrestricted media embedding capabilities.
 Light Table has a seamless UI, making it easy to navigate and efficient to work with.

 It’s difficult to exceed the functionality of today’s free downloadable HTML editors.
 However, a few programs do just that, offering an added level of usefulness that’s often worth the price.
 Here is a list of the best HTML editors that have paid versions, each of which might be considered the best premium HTML editor depending on what you’re looking for.